Fanfiction of The Tudors

 Whitehall Palace, 2nd May, 1534

-'A lonely speaker in a conversation, her words are spinning through his ears again, there's nothing wrong with a taste of what you've paid for'
+'There's nothing wrong with a taste of what you've paid for'

-The ballad of Mona Lisa by Panic At The Disco!
+-The ballad of Mona Lisa by Panic At The Disco!

 "Yellow…yellow for victory.
 How ironic" laughed Joan bitterly, her fingers dancing over the yellow fabric of her serving dress.